 VOCs, or Volatile Organic Compounds, are essentially solvents, emitted as vapours into the air from certain products or processes.
 VOCs are present in lots of things commonly found in the home: from deodorants to carpets, not just paint.

 Some VOCs can be harmful to the environment.
 But there are minimal levels (i.e. less than between 0.1% and 0.29%) in our Chalk Paint™ and Satin Paint.
 We’re also excited to announce that, as of May 2022, and thanks to pigment and paint development, our range of Wall Paint contains only trace amounts (less than 0.1%) of VOC!
 And even this is unavoidable.
 Which brings us quite nicely to our next topic:

 ZERO VOC VS LOW VOC?

 You might have seen some companies claiming that their paint contains “zero VOCs.”
 The British Coatings Federation (BCF), unfortunately, consider this to be a false claim.
 They say:

 “It’s impossible to ensure that every batch of paint is completely free of VOCs [as even water can contain trace amounts of VOC] just like it is impossible to ensure that every batch of a chocolate bar is nut-free because of the potential for trace nuts to be introduced at any point throughout the supply chain.”

 However, the BCF have recently (as of May 2022) adopted the use of “trace” in regards to VOC levels in paint.
-We’re in the process of making some changes to our formulas in the hopes of achieving this rating for all paints in the Annie Sloan range soon.
+We’ve already achieved this rating for our Wall Paint and are in the process of making some changes to our Chalk Paint™ and Satin Paint formulas in the hopes of attaining this for all paints in the Annie Sloan range soon.
 Watch this space!

 WHAT IS WATER-BASED PAINT?
 ARE WATER-BASED PAINTS ECO-FRIENDLY?